 This is a career path for those passionate about reading and writing.
 Even though you have developed sophisticated mathematical skills in your Economics degree, your knowledge of industry and commerce will be particularly useful in this area.
 You will be involved in the interpretation and presentation of news and other items of topical interest.
 Potential employers include the BBC, independent TV and radio firms, international broadcasters and news agencies.

 Here's what you can do during university to help you secure a journalism graduate job.

-These are just a few suggestions on sectors and avenues that can be explored after graduation, but it’s worth spending time thinking about your interests and work experience and how these could relate into a graduate role which excites and challenges you.
+These are just a few suggestions on sectors and avenues that can be explored after graduation, but it’s worth spending time thinking about your interests and work experience and how these could relate to a graduate role that excites and challenges you.

 Whether you're ready to apply for graduate jobs, or you simply want to see what's out there, browse graduate jobs to get started and take the next step towards your career.